All Episodes

 That's all you care about.

-They're not even people to them.
+You're not even people to them.

-These are women, accomplished women talking about Romney, women of his cabinet who are testifying in this ad.
+These are women, accomplished women, talking about Romney, women of his cabinet who are testifying in this ad.

 I was just personally struck by his humanity.

-He said, We need to take care of those who can't take care of themselves.
+He said, we need to take care of those who can't take care of themselves.

 Single mothers or women who are trying to get back to work.